KshamaAgrawal/ForTimeStint/README.md

 # ForTimeStint

-# To see all details:
+## To see all details:
-# flutter doctor
+	flutter doctor

-# To run flutter app:
+## To run flutter app:
-# flutter run
+	flutter run

-# after implement in yaml file:
+## after implement in yaml file:
-# flutter pub get
+	flutter pub get

-# after import package in amy file
+## after import package in amy file:
-# flutter packages upgrade
+	flutter packages upgrade

+## for percent Indicator implement in yaml file:
+	dependencies:
+		percent_indicator: "^2.1.5"

+## To add assets to your application, add an assets section, like this:
+	assets:
+    - assets/images/